rtalexk/elb_application/README.md

 * Create an Application Load Balancer
 * Create a Target Group
 * Register EC2 instances in the Target Group
-* Attach the Target Group to the ALB
+* Create a Listener to connect the ALB with the Target Group

 To finish the implementation we're going to create the load balancer that will balance the traffic between instances placed in different availability zones.